 Being an Au Pair gives you the chance to live abroad and expand your horizon.
 Nevertheless, this opportunity also comes with some challenges.
 Being far from your friends and family, having troubles with understanding the language and having to adapt to a new culture can of course lead to some nostalgic feelings.
 For this reason, we have put together some recommendations to help you avoid homesickness.

 Get ready to discover all the best places around your city, town or region.
 Be a tourist: buy a local guide to check the museums, monuments and restaurants and enjoy the popular spots in your area.
 Once you’ve familiarized yourself with the surroundings, you will also be able to pinpoint the places you like most, your favourite restaurant, shop or museum.

-As an Au Pair you are a temporary member of the family and it's nice to spend some quality time together.
-Join your hosts for dinner or maybe let them show you their favorite places in the neighbourhood.
+As an Au Pair you are a temporary member of the Host Family and it would be nice to spend some quality time with them.
+Join the family for dinner or maybe let them show you their favorite places in the neighbourhood.
 Your family will be there to help you adapt and feel at home.
 Besides, spending time with them will also get you closer to the kids and build a special bond with the family.